 Life insurance is the cornerstone of financial security for millions of American families and businesses.
 It enables individuals and families from all economic brackets to maintain independence in the face of financial catastrophe.
 By providing tools for protection and savings, life insurance promotes personal responsibility and thus relieves pressure on government programs.
-Two-thirds of American families have life insurance protection.
+Seventy-five million American families have life insurance protection.

 What is $204 Million?